neoradar-project/docs/docs/Systems/introduction.md

 - Targets configuration (targets.[yaml/json])
 - Map style override (mapstyle.[yaml/json])

+The systems folder also contains the following two files which are shared across all systems:

+- Expressions (expressions.[json/yaml])
+- Lists (lists.[json/yaml])

 ## Formatting of the files

 You can freely use JSON or YAML, the system will automatically parse and pick it up based on file extension.